robert/robert.github.com/_posts/2014-07-22-is-ruby-pass-by-reference-or-pass-by-value.md

 <h3 style="font-weight: bolder">Pass-value-by-value</h3>

-In pass-by-value, the function receives a copy of the argument objects passed to it by the caller, stored in a new location in memory.
+In pass-value-by-value, the function receives a copy of the argument objects passed to it by the caller, stored in a new location in memory.

 <img src="/images/PBVIntro.jpg">